Are you looking for an online job?

 Online Tutor – This is a relatively new job on the scene.
 Companies hire you to tutor for various subjects be it language, English, algebra, physics, chemistry, calculus, improve grades, business, programming, test prep and more.
 Online tutoring gives people access now to find experts in just about any field you want, even for obscure subjects.
 This is a great way to share your knowledge and your love of your subject.
 Which could be a very rewarding experience.

-This job could be ideal for someone that’s been laid off from work, or who’s position has been cut.
+This job could be ideal for someone that’s been laid off from work, or whose position has been cut.
 To help fill in the gap until you find another job in your field or possibly just tutoring from then on.

-If you are comfortable talking and teaching what you know, this could be a great way to earn a income.
+If you are comfortable talking and teaching what you know, this could be a great way to earn an income.
 The sessions are personalized and one on one.
 The sessions are through chat, video, and audio.
 Most of these sessions are done through Skype or some other kind of video conferencing program.
-One of the great things about this job is the flexibility because you work whenever your available.
+One of the great things about this job is the flexibility because you work whenever you’re available.